HenrikBengtsson/R.cache/revdep/problems.md

 *   checking dependencies in R code ...
 NOTE
     ```
-    Namespaces in Imports field not imported from:
+    Namespace in Imports field not imported from: ‘here’
-      ‘R.cache’ ‘docopt’ ‘here’
       All declared Imports should be used.
     ```